assimp/assimp-docs/source/developer/developer.rst

 Write your own unit / integration-test
 --------------------------------------
 After the importer and the exporter is ready you need to test them.
-The common way for doing this will be explained in this chapter.
+The common way of doing this will be explained in this chapter.
 Assimp does provide some useful test utilities for importer and exporter testing.

 Start writing test code for your importer and exporter by creating a test class at **test/unit/ImportExport/<YourImporterName>**.